Sports Coach Logo Sports Coach Training Principles Fitness Components

 Betty Barker explains why Yoga techniques like mindfulness and breath control have started making their way into professional sports.

-Granted, this was back in the early 2000s, where the prevailing view amongst pro athletes was that, though titanium necklaces might well have magical healing properties, yoga was a strange throwback from the freaks of yesteryear.
+Granted, this was back in the early 2000s, when the prevailing view amongst pro athletes was that, though titanium necklaces might have magical healing properties, yoga was a strange throwback from the freaks of yesteryear.
 However, the linebacker got hooked once Mitchell found the right yoga teacher.
 He has since stated that it is now an integral part of his life.

 As Above, So Below